Scott Dyleski: Trial

 Jury selection began in July 2006 in the courtroom of judge Barbara Zuniga, who became the trial judge after defense attorney Ellen Leonida made a peremptory challenge against judge Mary Ann O'Malley on the grounds that the jurist was "prejudiced against the interest of the defendant".
 Attorneys provided contrasting views of Dyleski in their opening statements.
 Prosecutor Harold Jewett said Dyleski identified with gothic symbols and art that depicted violence and stabbed and beat Vitale.
-Leonida described her client as a gentle kid whose friends know he isn't a killer and instead valued human and animal rights.
+Leonida described her client as a gentle kid whose friends know he is not a killer and instead valued human and animal rights.

 During the trial, the Nickelodeon animated television series Invader Zim was cited.
 The prosecution asserted that the defendant had a fascination with images of body parts.
 They drew attention to comments he had made after watching the episode "Dark Harvest", in which the alien Zim collects human organs in an attempt to appear more human.
 Witnesses for the defense said that the comments were made in jest.

 At the end of August attorneys gave closing arguments, capping several weeks of testimony.
 The prosecutor called to the stand Dyleski's housemates, mother, girlfriend, friend, a forensic pathologist, a DNA expert and several criminalists.
 Lawyer Gloria Allred represented Jena Reddy, Dyleski's girlfriend.
 She told the jury that while Dyleski never admitted or denied killing his neighbor, he told her he would take the blame to protect her and his best friend.
 DNA evidence showed Vitale's blood was found on Dyleski's belongings, the DNA of both Vitale and Dyleski was found on the ski mask worn during the murder, and his DNA was found on the bottom of her foot (17 out of 17 markers matched).
 A shoe print at the murder scene was determined by the jury to match shoes belonging to Dyleski.
 Jason Kwast, another criminalist, testified that the pattern of bloody footprints found on a plastic lid that was discovered in Vitale's house matched the pattern of the bottom of Land's End shoes belonging to Dyleski.
 A chilling to-do list was purported to have been written by Dyleski.
 Leonida called a number of Dyleski's friends to serve as character witnesses.
 Dyleski exercised his right to remain silent and did not testify.
 No DNA experts were called to rebut the prosecution's DNA evidence.